wandyezj/wandyezj.github.io/docs/_posts/2022-07-14-projecting-software-feature-maintenance-cost.md

 ## What factors increase the cost of change?

 - lack of expertise
-    - people have to implement software people with less expertise take significantly more time.
+    - people have to implement software - people with less expertise take significantly more time.
     - Difficulty learning how to maintain a piece of softwares increases the costs.
+    - Expertise includes knowledge of the specific software stack and tools used to implement the software, as well as knowledge about how the overall system is composed.
 - lack of documentation
 - lack of tests
 - lack of well specified interfaces
 - complex code

-Why is projecting software feature maintenance cost difficult?
+## Why is projecting software feature maintenance cost difficult?

 Difficulty in predicting:

 - usage
 - changes in dependencies
-- Difficulty in assessing how it will change.
+- future needs

 Leads to total costs being hard to predict.

+### Usage

+Increasing usage can increase:

+- the number of edge case behaviors encountered.
+- the number of changes people want to adapt the software to their needs.

+### Changes in Dependencies

+It can be hard to predict the long term future of dependencies.

+- Will the dependency by maintained long term?
+- How vulnerable is the dependency to security exploits?
+- Are there alternative dependencies that can be used instead?
+- What is the cost to swap out the dependency for an alternative one?

+### Future Needs

+What are the potential future needs of people using the software?

+What is the cost to adapt the software to these future needs?

+## What can we do to reduce the long term maintenance cost?